pulp-platform/pulpissimo/README.md

 a5 (/32): 0x000075B7

 ```
+Not all gdb commands work as expected on the riscv-dbg target.
-To get a list of available gdb commands for the riscv-dbg target execute:
+To get a list of available gdb commands execute:
 ```
 monitor help
 ```